 HISTORY OF ETHIOPIAN NEW YEAR: WHAT IS ENKUTATASH?

 Why is your friendly neighborhood historian writing about the Ethiopian New Year?
-I was interviewed last year by the Washington Post for an article they published on the subject.
-Washington D.C. area has over 200,000 Ethiopian-Americans who celebrate the holiday this year on September 9.
+A couple of years ago the Washington Post interviewed me for an article they were publishing on the subject.
+The Washington D.C. area has over 200,000 Ethiopian-Americans who celebrate the holiday this year on September 9.
 A group of local Ethiopian activists and businessmen want to make the day, known as Enkutatash in Ethiopia, a part of the American roster of holidays, in a way that is very similar to St. Patrick’s Day or Cinco de Mayo.
 Columbus Day, for example, was popularized out of Denver, CO back in the mid 19th century as a way of promoting Italian culture.

 Enkutatash is the name for the Ethiopian New Year, and means “gift of jewels” in the Amharic language.
 The story goes back almost 3,000 years to the Queen of Sheba of ancient Ethiopia and Yemen who was returning from a trip to visit King Solomon of Israel in Jerusalem, as mentioned in the Bible in I Kings 10 and II Chronicles 9.
 She had gifted Solomon with 120 talents of gold (4.5 tons) as well as a large amount of unique spices and jewels.
 When the Queen returned to Ethiopia her chiefs welcomed her with enku or jewels to replenish her treasury.

 The celebration is both religious and secular with the day beginning with church services followed by the family meal.
 Young children will receive small gifts of money or bread after the girls gather flowers and sing and boys paint pictures of saints.
 Families visit friends and adults drink Ethiopian beer.